-The term 'Precious Metals' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Precious Metals' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Precious metals are greatly prized elemental metals.
 For thousands of years they have been highly valued.
 These four metals are gold, silver, platinum, and palladium.
 Most of them have been heavily utilized in jewelry for their resistance to corrosion.
 Several of these have been used as currency over the centuries.